 It is natural to have questions about the safety of a kit that contains chemicals.
-The experimental equipment in this kit meets U.S. and European safety standards, which specify the safety requirements for chemistry experiment kits.
+The experimental equipment in this kit meets U.S. safety standards, which specify the safety requirements for chemistry experiment kits.
 These standards impose obligations on the manufacturer, such as forbidding the use of any particularly dangerous substances.
 The standards also stipulate that adults should assist their children with advice and assistance in their new hobby.

 - A. Read and follow these instructions, the safety rules and the first aid information, and keep them for reference.
 Please observe the information regarding the handling of the chemicals and their environmentally sound disposal. - B. The incorrect use of chemicals can cause injury and damage to health.
-Only carry out those experiments which are listed in the instructions. - C. This experiment set is for use only by children over 10 years.
+Only carry out those experiments which are listed in the instructions. - C. This experimental kit is for use only by children over 10 years.
 For use under adult supervision.
 Keep this chemical toy set out of reach of children under 10 years old. - D. Because children's abilities vary so much, even within age groups, you as the supervising adult should exercise discretion as to which experiments are suitable and safe for them.
 The instructions enable you to assess any experiment to establish its suitability for a particular child. - E. You as the supervising adult should discuss the warnings, safety information and the possible hazards with the child or children before commencing the experiments.
 Particular attention should be paid to the safe handling of hot water, chemicals and chemical solutions. - F. The area surrounding the experiment should be kept clear of any obstructions and away from the storage of food.
 It should be well lit and ventilated and close to a water supply.
-A solid table with a heat resistant top should be provided.
+A solid table with a heat resistant top should be provided. - G. Substances in non-reclosable packaging (potassium alum packets) should be used up completely during the course of one experiment, i.e. after opening the package. - H. The working area should be cleaned immediately after carrying out the activity.